sptankard/digitalsecuritycurriculum/pages/02.curriculum/04.secure-your-computer/chapter4.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">To check if Device Encry [http://about.complex.com/](http://about.complex.com/) option is enabled, open the Settings app, navigate to System → About, and look for a “Device Encryption” setting at the bottom of the About panel.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">To check if Device Encry [http://about.complex.com/](http://about.complex.com/) option is enabled, open the Settings app, navigate to System → About, and look for a “Device Encryption” setting at the bottom of the About panel.
 If you don’t see anything about Device Encryption here, your PC doesn’t support it and it’s not enabled.</span>
 		       </div>
 		     </div>